By Dr. Anna Zhenchuk, published on 3rd June 2016

 No result is perfect

-• the variation (spread) between repeated measurements of the same sample;
+2. Variation between repeated measurements of the same sample.

 How is measurement uncertainty calculated?